The Demand Planner: Quarterback for the Planning Team

 How to Get Started in This Career

 As with most careers in finance, you need a college degree to be considered for this role.
-Ideally, you would possess a degree in business, economics, or statistics, as all of these provide direct foundational knowledge for a planning role.
+Ideally, you would possess a degree in business, economics, or statistics, as all of these provide direct foundational knowledge for a demand planning role.
 However, even a less relevant degree (think communications, or even psychology) could be applicable.

-Regardless of your degree, you really need to demonstrate critical thinking skills, and an ability to facilitate productive discussions among different stakeholders.
+Regardless of your degree, you really need to exhibit critical thinking skills, and an ability to facilitate productive discussions among different stakeholders.
 An ideal job applicant is able to position their education as a way to make them uniquely qualified for the role.

 The Institute of Business Forecasting & Planning (IBF) is a great resource for learning more about pursuing a career in demand planning.
-With over 40,000 members, the IBF publishes relevant articles on the topic of planning, and facilitates numerous conferences to foster collaboration among the planning community.
+With over 40,000 members, the IBF publishes relevant articles on the topic of forecasting, and facilitates numerous conferences to foster collaboration among the community.
 A one-year membership costs $250, but I believe the IBF may offer student discounts.

 Wrapping it Up

 In summary, the demand planner is a critical link between the business and the supply chain.
-He/she is responsible for translating the sales pipeline into a reliable demand forecast.
-They use historical trends to validate the forecast, and include input from key business partners prior to finalizing the demand forecast.
+He/she is responsible for translating the sales pipeline into a reliable forecast.
+They use historical trends to validate the forecast, and include input from key business partners prior to finalizing the forecast.

 This role is highly analytical, but also requires someone who is able to foster collaboration within the business.
 For this reason, a successful demand planner is adept at managing large amounts of data, but is also able to develop effective executive summaries to describe the broad themes evident in a product-specific forecast.